Raqibul Hasan (cricketer, born 1987)

 Raqibul Hasan (রকিবুল হাসান; born 8 October 1987) is a Bangladeshi international cricketer who also plays for Dhaka Division.
 He played in the 2006 U-19 Cricket World Cup in Sri Lanka and in 2007 became the first Bangladeshi cricketer to score a triple hundred in first-class cricket when Barisal played Sylhet Division in March 2007.
-Another notable achievement was a century on his first-class debut, for Bangladesh A against Zimbabwe A in February 2005. he represented Bangladesh in 2011 ICC Cricket World Cup.
+Another notable achievement was a century on his first-class debut, for Bangladesh A against Zimbabwe A in February 2005.
+He represented Bangladesh in the 2011 Cricket World Cup.